 The GMC Sierra 1500 lags others in official safety scores.

-Federal testers gave the pickup a four-star overall score, and the IIHS gave it a “Marignal” rating for passenger-side small-overlap crash protection.
+Federal testers gave the pickup a four-star overall score, and the IIHS gave it a “Marginal” rating for passenger-side small-overlap crash protection.
 Base pickups skip automatic emergency braking again, and we land at a 2 for safety.
-(Read more about how we rate cars.)

 This may well be the last year GMC will get that last demerit, nearly every new car starting next year will get automatic emergency braking as standard equipment.
 For now, GMC walls that off to more expensive trims.